UPDATED 7/1/2021, Original Post: April 13, 2018 Domestic Violence

 This charge applies for acts of serious bodily injury to a victim or using or exhibiting a deadly weapon while carrying out an assault or the threat of an assault.

-A conviction will result in a second degree felony charge.
+A conviction will result in a second-degree felony charge.

-Continuous Violence against the Family
+Continuous Violence Against a Family Member

 Penalties for Domestic Violence Crimes in Texas